jdstrand/language-checker/docs/rules.md

 ### Disable all Default Rules

-There may be a case where you want full control over the rules you want to run with woke.
+There may be a case where you want full control over the rules you want to run with language-checker.

 You can either disable each default rule via the instructions above.

-Or you can run woke with `--disable-default-rules` to completely disable all default rules.
+Or you can run language-checker with `--disable-default-rules` to completely disable all default rules.

 !!! note
-    `woke` will fail to run if you use `--disable-default-rules` without providing your own rules because that would mean running `woke` without any rules, which is pointless.
+    `language-checker` will fail to run if you use `--disable-default-rules` without providing your own rules because that would mean running `language-checker` without any rules, which is pointless.

 ## Excluding Categories of Rules

-You can also specify any number of rule categories to be excluded, or filtered out, from within your `woke` configuration.
+You can also specify any number of rule categories to be excluded, or filtered out, from within your `language-checker` configuration.
 If any rules in a configuration file have matching categories, they will be excluded and will not be run against the target files.

 This example will exclude `rule1` and `rule2`, but will still use `rule3`: